How to Make Vinegar and Other Vinegar Basics

 A Homemade Vinegar Recipe and More...

-Five thousand years before Christ was born, the Babylonians learned how to make vinegar from dates.
+Long ago, the Babylonians learned how to make vinegar from dates.
 It was used as a preservative and a condiment.
-They were also canny enough to flavor their vinegar with herbs and were the first to have written accounts of vinegar.
+They were also canny enough to flavor it with herbs and were the first to have written accounts of vinegar.

 In Italy, ancient vessels in the catacombs still hold traces of vinegar.